 1. Tester has account with username and password in the network product.

 2. Network product vendor will provide documentation for password management policy which should include details on how to change the password, configure password expiry rule and disallowing specified number of previously used passwords.
+The default expiry time of the password and the default number of disallowed previously used passwords will also be provided.

 3. The network product vendor shall supply information on how many passwords the network product can store for each user in the password history.